Audi has released its first official teaser video of the new Q3 ahead of an expected full reveal in the next couple of weeks.

-The next Q3, a small SUV rival to the BMW X1 and Volvo XC40, has new underpinnings, a roomier interior and contemporary electric architecture supporting many of Audi’s latest driver assistant systems.
-The changes are so extensive that sources call it a "comprehensive re-engineering", which comes as part of a Volkswagen Group programme that's also resulted in the launch of the Skoda Kodiaq and Seat Ateca and the latest Volkswagen Tiguan.
+The next Q3 has new underpinnings, a roomier interior and contemporary electric architecture supporting many of Audi’s latest driver assistant systems.
+The changes are so extensive that sources call it a "comprehensive re-engineering".
+It's part of a Volkswagen Group programme that's also resulted in the launch of the Skoda Kodiaq, Seat Ateca and the latest Volkswagen Tiguan.

-The new Q3 has grown in order to distance itself from its cheaper, smaller sibling, the Q2.
+The car has grown in order to distance itself from its cheaper, smaller sibling, the Q2.
 Nothing is official yet, but sources suggest its length extends to around 4450mm and its width beyond 1860mm — increases of 60mm and 30mm respectively.

 In comparison, the Q2 measures 4190mm long and 1790mm wide, while the recently launched second-generation Q5 is 4660mm long and 1890mm wide.

-Based on the Volkswagen Group’s widely used MQB platform, the new Q3 is claimed to have shed up to 50kg over today’s model, which sits on older PQ35 underpinnings dating back to the second-generation A3 of 2003.
-This should bring the planned front-wheel-drive entry-level model, which is set to use a 128bhp 1.5-litre four-cylinder petrol engine, down to less than 1350kg, despite the Q3's growth.
+Based on the VW Group’s widely used MQB platform, the new Q3 is claimed to have shed up to 50kg over today’s model, which sits on older PQ35 underpinnings dating back to the second-generation A3 of 2003.
+This should bring the planned front-wheel-drive entry-level model, which is set to use a 128bhp 1.5-litre four-cylinder petrol engine, down to less than 1350kg, despite the Q3's growth in size.

-The new Q3 receives more distinctive styling than today’s six-year-old model, with a prominent eight-corner single-frame grille, thin angular headlights with LED graphics and a heavily structured bumper assembly dominating its front end.
+The car receives more distinctive styling than today’s six-year-old model, with a prominent eight-corner single-frame grille, thin angular headlights with LED graphics and a heavily structured bumper assembly dominating its front end.

 Among the more upmarket features available for the new Q3 will be Audi’s Virtual Cockpit display with HD graphics, a head-up display unit, a 9.2in touchscreen infotainment system, wireless smartphone charging and a full suite of connectivity functions supporting Apple CarPlay and Android Auto smartphone mirroring.